BarnNorth/Health-Freak/README.md

 - **Processing methods** and artificial additives
 - **Holistic health perspectives**, flagging ingredients that may be "generally recognized as safe" but raise wellness concerns

-> **Important Note**
->
+### Important Note

-> These classifications are educational opinions—not medical advice or regulatory determinations.
+These classifications are educational opinions—not medical advice or regulatory determinations.
 An ingredient marked "Potentially Toxic" may still be approved by regulatory agencies.
+We simply approach food through a more cautious, natural-focused lens.
 Always consult healthcare professionals for personalized dietary guidance.

 ## 🎯 Features